 Photo: Cook Islands Tourism/Manine Lych

-Air Rarotonga is the airline of the Cook Islands and operates scheduled services to nine of the islands.
+Air Rarotonga is the sole internal airline and operates services to eight of the islands from its Rarotonga base.
 Prior to the pandemic they also ran a Northern atolls adventure tour taking in Penrhyn, Manihiki and Pukapuka but it's not operating at the moment.

-If you're a yachtsman (or woman) I recommend a look at the Cook Islands pages in noonsite.com for specialist information for the cruising community.
+If you're a 'yachtie' I recommend a look at the Cook Islands pages in noonsite.com for specialist information for the cruising community.

-On Rarotonga, the best travel tip is to take COOK'S ISLAND BUS which circles the island, clockwise and anti-clockwise throughout the day and into the late evening.
-If you're going to use it regularly, you can buy a day pass or a book of 10 tickets.
-Remember though...there's no evening service on Sundays
+On Rarotonga, the best travel tip is to take COOK'S ISLAND BUS whose route is the one main road round the coastal perimeter.
+All you need to do is decide whether to go in a clockwise and anti-clockwise direction.
+Services operate throughout the day and into the late evening.
+Remember though...there's no evening service on Sundays If you're going to use the bus regularly, you can buy a day pass or a book of tickets but make sure you have cash as that's the only way to pay Check the timetable

-Petrol and diesel fuel are quite expensive, with the outer islands more pricey than Rarotonga.
+Petrol and diesel FUEL is quite expensive, with the outer islands more pricey than Rarotonga.
 American visitors will be horrified at the cost, but British and European visitors will find them similar if not slightly cheaper than back home

 TAXIS are a great way to and from Rarotonga airport or if want an alternative to the bus or self-drive.
 Look out for the green taxis run by members of the Cook Islands Taxi Association.
 All Association members conform to a code of conduct and fares are fixed.
-You can find details of Association members and fares here.
-Beware of unlicenced operators at the airport
+You can find details of Association members and fares by clicking here.
+Beware of unlicenced operators at the airport!